Fish-app/mobile-app/GETTING_STARTED.md

 ### Important folders
 The most important folders in the project is listed below.
- * *assets* - contains static images, fonts and generated locatizations
+ * *assets* - contains static images, fonts and translation source strings
  * *dev_tools* - various utility scripts used during development
  * *lib* - source code of the project